Bella Hadid Is Reportedly ‘Hurt’ By The Weeknd’s Relationship With Selena Gomez

 Just one day after The Weeknd and Selena Gomez were seen together after a dinner date in Los Angeles, Bella Hadid unfollowed Gomez and took to Instagram, where she shared a photo of herself giving the camera the middle finger.
 Since then, Bella Hadid has been spending time with her sister and her mother in New York City.

-Bella Hadid and Selena Gomez have been linked to rumors regarding a possible feud, but according to the magazine’s report, the two women were never close friend and no one was betrayed by the new relationship.
+Bella Hadid and Selena Gomez have been linked to rumors regarding a possible feud, but according to the magazine’s report, the two women were never close friends and no one was betrayed by the new relationship.

 “They’ve always been friendly, but they’re not best friends,” a Gomez source explained, with another friend adding, “Selena knows [Bella Hadid] through Taylor [Swift] and her squad, but they’ve never been close.”